Egypt minister warns of terrorism wave after assassination attempt

 "So when they use violence to disperse protesters, despite our opinion of those Brotherhood protesters, what did they expect to get in return?
 Peace and prosperity?"

-An Islamist insurgency in the 1990s destabilised Egypt and badly damaged tourism, an economic mainstay that has again been ravaged by the upheavals of the past two years.
+An Islamist insurgency in the 1990s destabilized Egypt and badly damaged tourism, an economic mainstay that has again been ravaged by the upheavals of the past two years.

 Gamaa Islamiya, a group involved in 1990s attacks that has since renounced violence, denied any link to Thursday's assault.

-"These are new, small, unknown networks, independent of any organisation," said Kamal Habib, an expert on Islamist groups.
+"These are new, small, unknown networks, independent of any organization," said Kamal Habib, an expert on Islamist groups.
 "This was expected.
 We said it a million times."

 Nasr City was the scene of Egypt's most famous assassination - Anwar Sadat, Mubarak's predecessor as president, was killed by Islamist militants on October 6, 1981.